 “Every Christian is called to ministry and gifted by the Holy Spirit.
 This calling is rooted in our baptism.
 By means of our initiation into the Church and strengthened by grace, God empowers each person with the resources for ministry.
 The minister of hospitality is equipped for this ministry by the gifts of the Holy Spirit.
 These gifts make that ministry effective and enable the minister to build up the Body of Christ.
 In their welcome and Christ-like attitude, ministers of hospitality ensure that the faithful see and experience the love of Christ.

 The ministry of hospitality is crucial because it is so visible in the Church.
 Certainly the attitude, conduct and even the appearance of the minister of hospitality directly affects, either positively or negatively, the experience of the faithful at Mass.”
 (Guidelines for Ministers of Hospitality, Diocese of St. Petersburg)

 “A liturgical function is also exercised by: The sacristan, who diligently arranges the liturgical books, the vestments, and other things that are necessary for the celebration of Mass.”
 (General Instruction of the Roman Missal [GIRM], no. 105-a)

 If you are interested in contributing to the liturgical life here at Saint John’s but may not want a “public” role, why not join the Liturgical Planning Committee?
-The team meets on Sunday afternoons at 4 PM in the Campus Ministry office to plan for upcoming liturgies.
-Stop by any Sunday and join us!
-For more information email Chris Labadie or Matt Jakubisin.
+The team meets on Monday afternoons at 12:30 PM in the Campus Ministry Liturgy office to plan for upcoming liturgies.
+Stop by any Monday and join us!
+For more information email Matt Jakubisin.